 - Remove burgers from the grill when they reach 160°-162°F to ensure they don’t overcook.

-- Let them rest a couple minutes then serve.
+- Let them rest a couple minutes covered by aluminum foil on a plate or in a pan then serve.
 If you have leftovers, read our guide on how long you can keep ground beef in the fridge.